- Contact Us

 What is the Documenting and Revitalising Indigenous Languages program?

-The Documenting and Revitalising Indigenous Languages (DRIL) Program has been created by the Resource Network for Linguistic Diversity to support the long-term maintenance of Australian Aboriginal languages.
+The Documenting and Revitalising Indigenous Languages (DRIL) Program has been created to support the long-term maintenance of Australian Aboriginal languages.

 Learn more about DRIL

 You can learn more about the way the DRIL training program runs and the 42 modules we currently offer by clicking here.

 The DRIL program has supported approximately seventy-five languages across Australia in partnership with individuals, communities and organisations.
 The map on the right shows the sites where we are training in 2014.
 Click on the blue links below to learn more about where we've been running our workshops.

 2014 workshops — We are running another very full year of training in 2014!

 2013 workshops — The DRIL program has continued to expand, and 25 DRIL workshops were held in 2013.

 2012 workshops — Following the successful pilot program, we opened the DRIL training program up to national participation in January 2012 and ran 14 workshops through that year.

 DRIL pilot — The DRIL program was tested, evaluated and modified in 12 pilot workshops that ran from October 2010-November 2011 in Western Australia, Victoria, New South Wales and Queensland.

 We are in the process of developing three nationally accredited certificates: